Ian Borg

-Ian Borg (born 1986) is a Maltese politician currently serving as Deputy Prime Minister and Minister for Foreign Affairs and Tourism (MFT), as well as the Chair-in-Office of the Organization for Security and Cooperation in Europe (OSCE).
+Ian Borg (born 1986) is a Maltese politician currently serving as Deputy Prime Minister and Minister for Health.

 Early life and education

 Ian Borg was born and raised in Dingli, Malta.
 His early interest in public service and governance led him to pursue a legal education.
 He graduated from the University of Malta in 2012 after successfully completing a Doctoral Degree in Laws, a Diploma in Public Notarial Practice, and a Bachelor’s Degree in Law.

 Personal life

 He is married to Rachelle Borg Dingli, and they are parents to Eve.
-He is also noticeable for his height, he is approximately 195cm (6ft.
+He is also noticeable for his height, he is approximately 195 cm (6 ft.
 5).

 Political career

 Mayor of Dingli

 In 2005, at just 19 years old, he was elected Mayor of Dingli, becoming one of the youngest mayors in Malta's history.
 His tenure as mayor was marked by a commitment to local development and community engagement.
 He was re-elected in 2008 and again in 2012, serving until 2013 when he transitioned to national politics.